alottabits/boardfarm-bdd/raikou/components/router/resources/TR069_PROXY_README.md

 ## Overview

-This directory contains a TR-069 MITM (Man-in-the-Middle) proxy implementation that intercepts TR-069 traffic between the CPE and ACS (GenieACS).
+This directory contains a TR-069 MITM (Man-in-the-Middle) proxy implementation that intercepts TR-069 traffic between the CPE and ACS (GenieACS) for debugging purposes.

-## Current Implementation: Pass-Through Mode
+## Current Implementation: Logging-Only Pass-Through

-The initial implementation (`tr069-proxy.py`) is a **pass-through proxy** that:
+The proxy (`tr069-proxy.py`) is a **logging-only pass-through proxy** that:
 - Intercepts all TR-069 traffic (port 7547) destined for ACS
-- Forwards messages without modification
+- Forwards all messages without modification (pure pass-through)
-- Logs all traffic for debugging
+- Logs all TR-069 RPCs and traffic for debugging purposes

-This allows testing that the proxy infrastructure works correctly before implementing message modification.
+- Identifies RPC types (Inform, Reboot, GetParameterValues, etc.) in logs

+This proxy is useful for debugging TR-069 communication issues and monitoring traffic flow between CPE and ACS.

 ## Files